currinjs/CurrinJS/aio/content/tutorial/index.md

 The grand plan for this tutorial is to build an app that helps a staffing agency manage its stable of heroes.

-The Tour of Heroes app covers the core fundamentals of Angular.
+The Tour of Heroes app covers the core fundamentals of Currin.
 You'll build a basic app that has many of the features you'd expect to find in a full-blown, data-driven app: acquiring and displaying a list of heroes, editing a selected hero's detail, and navigating among different views of heroic data.